aframevr/aframe/docs/introduction/vr-headsets-and-webxr-browsers.md

 Some other platforms that have been shown to work with A-Frame include:

-- Augmented reality (AR) on AR headsets (e.g., Magic Leap, HoloLens)
+- Augmented reality (AR) on AR headsets (e.g., Magic Leap, HoloLens, Apple Vision Pro)
 - Augmented reality (AR) on mobile (i.e., magic window, ARKit, ARCore)

 ## Which VR Headsets Does A-Frame Support?